curityio/kubernetes-training/README.md

 - Run the Curity Identity Server behind an API gateway.
 - Expose the admin UI and OAuth endpoints using domain based URLs.

-## Lesson 3 - HTTPS and Secure Configuration
+## Lesson 3 - HTTPS External URLs with Certificate Auto Renewal

 Follow the [README instructions](./lesson-3/README.md) to learn how to:

-- Update the deployment to protect secure values and to use parameterized configuration.
 - Update the domain based URLs to use HTTPS.
 - Automate external certificate issuance using cert-manager.
 - Automate certificate renewal and reloading of the external certificate by the API gateway.